 Developing a new policy/procedure, or maintaining and updating a policy/procedure can seem tedious.
 Help is available.
 Below you will find a variety of tools to assist you in every step of the process.
-Before beginning, we recommend you read the policy on Developing University Administrative Policies, and then use the remaining links as needed.
+Before beginning, we recommend you read the policy on Developing and Approving University Administrative Policies, and then use the remaining links as needed.
 If the guidance documents and templates listed below do not answer all of your questions, please check the FAQ section.
 If additional questions, please contact the University Integrity and Compliance Office at policies@louisville.edu.

-A link to the University's policy regarding university-wide administrative policy development.
+See the University's policy regarding university-wide administrative policy development.

 The sponsor shall determine appropriate university officials, committees, or groups to include in the discussion of the proposed or revised policy.